-The New York Times celebrates the thirtieth anniversary of Post-It Notes, a great innovation of the late 1970s national malaise, perhaps because it introduced a bit of sunny yellow into the gloom of the stagflation-era workplace.
+The New York Times celebrates the 30th anniversary of Post-it Notes, a great innovation of the late 1970s national malaise, perhaps because it introduced a bit of sunny yellow into the gloom of the stagflation-era workplace.
 It also illustrates how bold marketing in difficult times, and user ingenuity, can complement each other:

 Notepads produced for internal use at 3M were a hit, but when they were tested in four markets in 1977, shoppers showed little interest.
 The next year the company descended upon Boise, Idaho, for what was known internally as the Boise Blitz.
 Free samples were widely distributed to offices, and so habit-forming was the product that more than 90 percent of Boiseans given samples said they would buy it.